IP Canada Report 2018

 The upward trends of non-resident filings in Canada and filings abroad by Canadians reflect the growing importance of industrial designs globally.
 Non-resident filings have grown 24% since 2008 and Canadian filings abroad have grown 35%.
 However, resident filings in Canada have stagnated since 2009, suggesting that Canadian filers could be making better use of industrial design rights domestically.
 Research conducted by the OECD shows that industrial designs are more prominent in the IP bundles of foreign applicants in Canada than they are for Canadian firms.
 This analysis may show areas where Canadian firms can improve competitiveness through the use of industrial designs.

 This year's "IP Canada Report" continued to highlight long-term trends in IP usage by Canadians and in Canada.
 It also presented new research about Canadian usage of patents, trademarks and industrial designs.
 Trademarks and industrial designs continue to be the fastest growing types of IP rights filed for by Canadians, both domestically and abroad.
-The upcoming implementation of the Madrid Protocol and the Hague Agreement will make filing for trademarks and industrial designs abroad simpler and more cost effective for Canadian businesses.
+The recent accession to the Hague Agreement and the upcoming implementation of the Madrid Protocol will make filing for trademarks and industrial designs abroad simpler and more cost effective for Canadian businesses.
 This report includes an analysis of the potential use of the Madrid System, which specifically highlights that 25% of all filings abroad by Canadians will be by way of a single international application in eight to ten years following Canada's accession.
 Patent applications in Canada have remained stable since 2011, while patenting by Canadians abroad grew 13% between 2007 and 2016.
 Research into patenting by technologies showed that since the 2008 economic crisis, Canadian patenting has tracked or outpaced world trends in fields such as Digital Communication, Medical Technology, and Civil Engineering.

 As Canada continues to become more integrated with the global economy, obtaining high-quality IP rights will continue to be a top priority for Canadian businesses.
 CIPO remains committed to advancing innovation through a modern IP framework, active international collaboration, and research that reveals important insights about Canadian IP usage globally.